3. HOTEL INFO

 Q. Will I need a swimsuit?

-A. While the hotel does not have a swimming pool, you might consider bringing a swimsuit should you want to take part in the polar plunge once in Antarctica.
+A. The hotel does not have a swimming pool but if you are joining us in Antarctica, you might consider bringing a swimsuit should you want to take part in the polar plunge.

 Q. Do I need any dress clothes?